giantswarm/docs/src/content/support/incident-process/index.md

 If the coordinator needs more responders, escalation to more team members is possible using [incident.io](https://incident.io/) command `/inc escalate`.

-By default, every 30 minutes [incident.io](https://incident.io/) will remind you to share updates with the customer or report any progress on the incident channel.
+By default, every 30 minutes [incident.io](https://incident.io/) will remind the coordinator to share updates with the customer or report any progress on the incident channel.

 ### Fixing

 After identifying the root cause, a solution is implemented to prevent further downtime for the customer service.
 Often, the solution is temporary and replaced once the actual fix is rolled out to the platform.
-Once the cause is identified and the problem is being fixed, update the incident channel status to `Fixing` (using `/inc update`).
+Once the cause is identified and the problem is being fixed, the coordinator updates the incident channel status to `Fixing` (using `/inc update`).
 The same command can be used to update the summary with any progress.

 ### Monitoring